 As it is an indigestible fiber in the stomach, it travels to the colon to feed the friendly bacteria growing there.
 Inulin ferments in the bowels which cause some consumers It limits the body’s ability to produce some fats, cholesterol, and triglycerides (lipids).
 Different types of fiber do their work in different parts of the body.
 Inulin is a fairly complex molecule.
 Most of its effect is concentrated in the lower part of the colon.

 This makes inulin a highly desirable prebiotic.
-Most people are familiar with the term probiotic – a The addition of inulin to the diet has been proven to increase the friendly bacteria, such as bifidobacteria in the gut significantly.whose job it is to Prebiotics are fiber rich foods that feed the existing bacteria which helps the body digest food properly.
+Most people are familiar with the term probiotic – a food or supplement consisting of live bacteria whose job it is to replace or add to the beneficial bacteria in the GI tract (the gut).
+Prebiotics are fiber-rich foods that feed the existing bacteria which helps the body digest food properly.
 There are over 400 different types of bacteria that live in the colon.
+The addition of inulin to the diet has been proven to increase the friendly bacteria, such as bifidobacteria in the gut significantly.

 The inulin in dandelion roots taken as dietary supplement has the added advantage of high antioxidant activity and rich sources of vitamins and minerals.
 The combination of fiber and nutrition make the inulin found in dandelion root highly desirable.